 Dr. Carla Rhodes is a Psychotherapist with a Doctorate in Clinical Psychology and based in the Washington, D.C area.

 *She Said/He Said is a weekly column on Clutch that will feature two sides to every story.
-If you’re a guy and you’d like to offer your opinion to this story email [email protected] a response (between 400-500 words) and short bio.
+If you’re a guy and you’d like to offer your opinion to this story email [email protected] with a response (between 400-500 words) and short bio.
 Every week, both sides of the story will be featured.
 If you have an opinion on a topic that you’d like to share and want to learn what the opposite sex thinks about it, follow the same instructions above!